tohidnoori/bioinformatics-study-md/cell-differentiation.md

 ### 3.3 Lineage Bifurcation
 A **lineage bifurcation** is the developmental branch point where a progenitor cell diverges into two distinct lineages.
-For example:

-Progenitor cell
-↓
-┌───────────┐
-│ │
-Myeloid Lymphoid

-The decision is driven by transcription factor competition and extracellular signaling.

 ## 4. Stem Cells and Differentiation Potential